htc-ccis1505/fall-2016/src/morea/ruby_methods_flow/ex-number-guessing.md

 - Tell the player if they guessed correctly
 - If they guessed the number correctly, congratulate them for winning and then tell them how many guesses it took for them to win.
 - If they did not guess correctly, tell them whether their guess was too high or too low.

+Make sure to build methods to help break down the problem and make the code easier to read.